spring-attic/sagan/doc/getting-started-guides/guidelines.md

 ## Versioning

-Use 1.0-SNAPSHOT for all versions.
+Use 0.1.0 for all versions.
+This is consistent with the [semantic versioning](http://semver.org) approach and indicates a very early stage of development, which is what Getting Started Guides are all about.

 ## Use consistent versioning in links